JCSDA-internal/eva-docs/doc/eva_user_guide/transforms/arithmetic.md

 Applies arithmetic transformations to data variables within the provided data collections.
-It iterates over the specified collections, groups, and variables, and applies arithmetic expressions as defined in the 'equals' expressions within the configuration.
+It iterates over the specified collections, groups, and variables, and applies arithmetic expressions as defined in the 'equals' expression within the configuration.
 The resulting variables are added to the data collections.

     Args: